North Vancouver School District

 Positive School Climate

-Safe and Caring schools foster a positive school climate.
-This climate stems from mutual respect and understanding, plus clear and consistent rules and expectations.
-Positive relationships among students, staff and parents are the foundation stones of a positive school environment.
+Safe and caring schools foster a positive school climate that stems from mutual respect and understanding, and clear and consistent rules and expectations.
+Positive relationships among students, staff and families are the foundation of a positive school environment.

 Code of Conduct and Administrative Procedures

-Administrative Policy 302 -Student Conduct outlines acceptable student behaviours.
-Each school must develop its own code of conduct in consultation with parents, staff and students.
-These codes are monitored and reviewed annually and must include the standards upheld by the BC Human Rights Code, the Provincial Standards for Codes of Conduct Order and the School Act.
+Policy 302 - Student Conduct outlines acceptable student behaviour.
+Each school must develop its own code of conduct in consultation with students, staff and families.
+These codes are monitored and reviewed annually and must include the standards upheld by the BC Human Rights Code, the Provincial Standards for Codes of Conduct Order, and the School Act.

 Violence Prevention Curriculum